Sushruta Samhita: Surgery

 The ancient text, state Menon and Haberman, describes haemorrhoidectomy, amputations, plastic, rhinoplastic, ophthalmic, lithotomic and obstetrical procedures.

 The Sushruta Samhita mentions various methods including sliding graft, rotation graft and pedicle graft.
 Reconstruction of a nose (rhinoplasty) which has been cut off, using a flap of skin from the cheek is also described.
 Labioplasty too has received attention in the samahita.

 Medicinal herbs

-The Sushruta Samhita, along with the Sanskrit medicine-related classics Atharvaveda and Charak Samhita, together describe more than 700 medicinal herbs.
-The description, states Padma, includes their taste, appearance and digestive effects to safety, efficacy, dosage and benefits.
+The Sushruta Samhita, along with the Sanskrit medicine-related classics Atharvaveda and Charak Samhita, describe more than 700 medicinal herbs.
+The descriptions include the herbs' taste, appearance, digestive effects, safety, efficacy, dosage, and benefits.

 Rhinoplasty

-Rhinoplasty, colloquially known as the 'nose job,' is a surgery performed to achieve two results:
+Rhinoplasty, surgery to repair the flesh of the nose, is performed to achieve two results: